microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

 The method `FlipLED()`

 `FlipLED()` is called by the ledTimer whenever the LED timer has reached the end of its interval length.
-Initially, this is 500 milliseconds but can be changed by a user via the slider displayed on a monitor connected to the RPi2 or RPi3.
+Initially, this is 500 milliseconds but can be changed by a user via the slider displayed on a monitor connected to the Upboard.

  This method determines if the LED is currently on or off.